krypticmouse/muon-cuda/README.md

-# muon-cuda
+# inference-from-scratch

-CUDA Kernels for Muon Acceleration
+Micro infratructure for serving LLMs from scratch